Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `lock.name`

+Optional.
 Specify the name of lock.

 - Required: No
 - Type: string

 ### Parameter: `managedIdentities`

+Optional.
 The managed identity definition for this resource.

 - Required: No
 - Type: object